Iron Mountain (company): Expansion and consolidation (2000–present)

+As of 2023, Iron Mountain's headquarters are located in Portsmouth, New Hampshire.

+In 2024, Iron Mountain acquired IT asset disposition (ITAD) services provider Regency Technologies for $200 million.

 Facilities and holdings

 Iron Mountain has underground storage facilities in the United States and the rest of the world, but most of the company's over 1,500 storage locations are in above-ground leased warehouse space located near customers.
 Its storage location in Dighton, Massachusetts was once a missile storage battery during the Cold War.

-The best-known Iron Mountain storage facility is a 1.7 million sq. ft. high-security storage facility in a former limestone mine at Boyers, Pennsylvania, near the city of Butler in the United States (41.093°N 79.911°W).
+The best-known Iron Mountain storage facility is a 1.7 million sq. ft. high-security storage facility in a former limestone quarry at Boyers, Pennsylvania, near the city of Butler in the United States (41.093°N 79.911°W).
 The facility features climate controlled storage areas protected by armed guards.
 It began storing records in 1954 and was purchased by Iron Mountain in 1998.
 It is here that Bill Gates stores his Corbis photographic collection in a refrigerated cave 220 ft underground, as well as where Universal Music Group stores its United States masters.
-Nearby, the U.S. Office of Personnel Management leases another cavern to store, and process government employee retirement papers.